 Under the ADA, reasonable accommodations are modifications or adjustments that enable a person to do the core parts of her job.
-For example, reasonable accommodations can include "job restructuring, part-time or modified work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, appropriate adjustment or modifications of examinations, training materials or policies,

-... and other similar accommodations."
-Whether an accommodation is reasonable is determined on a case-by-case basis.
-Relevant factors include the effectiveness of the accommodation in allowing the employee to perform her job and the cost or burden of an accommodation.
-An employer must make a reasonable accommodation for a pregnant worker with a pregnancy-related impairment that rises to the level of a disability.
-An employer must also make a reasonable accommodation for a pregnant worker who is limited in her ability to work when the employer would accommodate a worker with a similar limitation arising out of a temporary disability.
+12 For example, reasonable accommodations can include "job restructuring, parttime or modified work schedules, reassignment to a vacant position, acquisition or modification of equipment or devices, appropriate adjustment or modifications of examinations, training materials or policies, ... and other similar accommodations."13 Whether an accommodation is reasonable is determined on a case-by-case basis.14 Relevant factors include the effectiveness of the accommodation in allowing the employee to perform her job and the cost or burden of an accommodation.15 An employer must make a reasonable accommodation for a pregnant worker with a pregnancy-related impairment that rises to the level of a disability, if it can do so without an undue hardship.
+An employer must also make a reasonable accommodation for a pregnant worker who is limited in her ability to work when the employer would accommodate a worker with a similar limitation arising out of a temporary disability.16